Lease management plays a critical role in how organizations control costs, stay compliant, and make informed real estate decisions.

 Abstracting lease documents is a foundational step in effective lease management, but it’s also one of the most error-prone.
 Inconsistent abstraction standards or manual data entry can lead to incorrect rent amounts, missing clauses, or overlooked obligations.

 These errors don’t just affect reporting, they can directly impact financial performance and compliance.
+A misinterpreted escalation clause or overlooked co-tenancy provision can result in overpayments or missed cost recovery opportunities.

 4. Compliance with Accounting Standards

 Lease accounting standards like ASC 842 and IFRS 16 have significantly raised the bar for lease management accuracy.
-Organizations must track right-of-use assets, lease liabilities, and detailed payment schedules across their entire portfolio.
+Organizations must track right-of-use assets, lease liabilities, discount rates, and detailed payment schedules across their entire portfolio.

 5. Limited Portfolio Visibility